Gateway Chapter (St. Louis, MO)

 The Gateway Chapter sold "chuck a pucks" at the St. Charles Chill Hockey game.
 We raised $318.25 to put towards our donation AEDs.
 We also had a great time talking to people about our mission.

 On November 21, 2013, our chapter was proud to be a part of the Wildwood YMCA's hero celebration.
-Patrick, in the middle, was able to thank Jim and Doug, his two hero, just 64 days after his SCA.
+Patrick, in the middle, was able to thank Jim and Doug, his two heros, just 64 days after his SCA.
 We were honored to be a part of this celebration.

 On June 6th, the Gateway Chapter celebrated CPR and AED awareness week with a night at the Rascal's game.
-Angie and Ethan, both are SCA survivors, represented our chapter by throwing our the 1st pitch.
+Angie and Ethan, both are SCA survivors, represented our chapter by throwing out the 1st pitch.
 We raised over $500 for our chapter to help with our AED donation program.

 Here are some of the pictures from the event: